Shayetet 13: Gaza flotilla operation

 On May 31, 2010, Shayetet 13 took part in Operation Sea Breeze or Operation Sky Winds against a flotilla trying to break the blockade of Gaza.
 The commandos, armed with non-lethal weaponry and 9mm pistols as sidearms, roped down from helicopters and boarded from speedboats, and apprehended five ships with mostly passive resistance.
 Aboard the MV Mavi Marmara, the commandos were attacked by dozens of activists armed with knives, iron bars, slingshots and improvised weapons, and allegedly with firearms, including those seized from commandos.
 Three soldiers were captured, carried below deck, and were temporarily held in a passenger hall.
 The commandos initially used non-lethal force, but after this proved ineffective, they opened fire with live ammunition and seized control of the ship.
 Nine activists were killed, and several dozen were wounded.
 Seven commandos were also wounded, two of them seriously.
-International condemnation of the action followed.
+International condemnation of Shayetet 13's actions followed.
 Subsequently, Shayetet 13 commandos boarded and seized the aid ship MV Rachel Corrie with no resistance.